Musick fyne: Scottish Church Music (up to 1603)

 Up to the thirteenth century music in both court and church flowered, including the founding of great ecclesiastical centres (with song schools) in Dunfermline, St Andrews, Glasgow and Elgin.

 The 13th-century St Andrews Book (known as "W1") seems to have been compiled in or for St Andrews.
-In addition to a core repertory of polyphony from the Notre Dame School of Leonin and Perotin, there are varied additions dating from around 1240 including two responsories for First and Second Vespers (Evening Prayer) of St Andrew – who was not only patron of the town, but of the entire kingdom.
+In addition to a core repertory of polyphony from the Notre Dame School of Leonin and Perotin, there are varied additions dating from around 1240 including two responsories for First and Second Vespers (Evening Prayer) of St Andrew, patron not only of the town, but of the entire kingdom.
 The music gives us some idea of the high standard of singing at St Andrews Cathedral at this time.

 Medieval liturgy and chant